josejuanqm/VersaPlayerAdsExtension/Example/Pods/VersaPlayer/README.md

   </ol>
 </div>

-## :warning: tvOS Information
+## Community

-If you are looking for the tvOS player, head over to https://github.com/josejuanqm/TVersaPlayer
+If you have any doubts or need help with anything, head over to [Gitter](https://gitter.im/VersaPlayer/Lobby) and ask it there!

 ## Example